Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 rip --> pwnme() return
-	## Pop the value pointed to by rsp into rip
+	## Pop the value pointed to by rsp into rip nd move rsp by 8 bytes.
+           The intruction now pointed to by rip will be to be executed next.
 ═══════════════════════════════════════════════════════════════════════════════════

 Stack: